 Use current environment instead of virtualenv for tox testenvs

-The tox-current-env plugin adds two options:
+The tox-current-env plugin adds these options:

 - tox --current-env

 - Runs the tox testenv’s commands in the current Python environment (that is, the environment where tox is invoked from and installed in).
 Unlike regular tox invocation, this installs no dependencies declared in deps.
 An attempt to run this with a Python version that doesn’t match will fail (if tox is invoked from an Python 3.7 environment, any non 3.7 testenv will fail).

 - tox --print-deps-to=FILE